Kong/docs.konghq.com/app/konnect/network-resiliency.md

 ### Can I restart a data plane node if the control plane is down or disconnected?

 Yes.
-If you restart a data plane, it uses cached configuration to continue functioning the same as before the restart.
+If you restart a data plane, it uses a cached configuration to continue functioning the same as before the restart.

 ### Can I create a new data plane node when the connection is down?